ColOfAbRiX/role-ssl-certs/README.md

 ## Requirements

 The role requires RHEL/CentOS 7 to work.
+The creation of certificate most probably works on other platforms but it hasn't been tested and the role has been locked for RHEL/CentOS only.

 OpenSSL is also required to be installed on the target system.